 Fake news is spreading like an epidemic.
 This problem may be amusing to social media users but it is taken quite seriously by governments.
-Many countries are planning to invest in technology solutions which could make serious inroads into solving the problem.
+Many countries are planning to invest in technology solutions that could make serious inroads into solving the problem.
 Governments are also attempting to pass laws to strangle fake news.

 Easy access to online advertisement revenue, increased political polarization, and the popularity of social media, primarily the Facebook News Feed, have all been implicated in the spread of fake news.
 Fake news also undermines serious media coverage and makes it more difficult for journalists to cover significant news stories.